How to maximize value with your Amex Platinum Card

 This benefit is available via all consumer Platinum cards, but not Business Platinum cards.
 Add your consumer Platinum card as a Payment Method to your Uber account in order to get $15 in Uber credits per month and $35 in December.
 You don’t have to pay with your Platinum card in order to use this benefit.

-Uber Eats: Another great way to use these credits is to order food delivery through Uber eats.
+Uber Eats: Another great way to use these credits is to order food delivery through Uber Eats.
 Enter your location in the Uber Eats website to find out if delivery is available in your area.
+You can also save on delivery fees by placing a pickup order.

 Those who ride Uber often, or order through Uber Eats often, will likely have no problem in getting full value from this perk.
 Alternatively, if someone in the household other than the primary cardholder is a frequent Uber rider or Uber Eats eater, consider adding your card to their Uber account instead of yours.